-When you have finished feeding sugar syrup and you are going to feed fondant, then unless you are feeding a
+When you have finished feeding sugar syrup and you are going to feed fondant, then unless you are feeding a proprietary brand

-and putting it into bags which is a sticky job, and then having to slice the side of your bag to allow the bees access and then [b] removing your syrup feeder and [c] placing the bag over the porter bee escape hole in your crown board =
+and putting it into bags which is a sticky job, and then having to slice the side of your bag to allow the bees access and then removing your syrup feeder and then placing the bag over the porter bee escape hole in your crown board =

 [a] Make sausage out of your fondant by placing lumps of fondant cut from the block onto a strip of cling film.

-bees can get access into the feeder to feast on the fondant.
-Finally [g] put your feeder cone safely away for Spring feeds or if using the large 'English' feeders then store it in the corener of the feeder on its side with a dollop of fondant in it.
+Finally, put your feeder cone safely away for Spring syrup feeds or, if using the large 'English' feeders then store the cone in the corner of the feeder upside down with a dollop of fondant in it.

-open your hive and if you find your feeder is contaminated with black moulds, then remove it, temorarily cover the hole in the crown board with the feeder cone.
+open your hive and if you find your feeder is contaminated with black molds, then remove it, temporarily cover the hole in the crown board with the feeder cone.
 Remove the cone and clean the feeder and replace it placing the cone in

 By adopting this method a normally sticky job can be reduced to an acceptable level.

-matchstick under the edge of the feeeder instead of under the edge of the crown board, this will safely ventilate hot damp air from the core of the bees.
+matchstick under the edge of the feeder instead of under the edge of the crown board, this will safely ventilate hot damp air from the core of the bees.

 Hoping this works for you as well as it has for